Are you wondering what other event planners are earning and how your event planner salary stacks up?

 A consistent finding across the job postings we looked at is that as soon as the job requirements mention a position of authority or seniority over other team members, it came with a spike in pay.

 If you’re facing a pay level blockade and are unsure where to go next to raise your earning potential, the answer is definitely in growing your experience in leading others.

 Take charge of others and reap the rewards:

-- While you should always try to get your own mentor to help guide you, also look to take someone starting out in the industry under your wing too.
+- keyboard_arrow_right While you should always try to get your own mentor to help guide you, also look to take someone starting out in the industry under your wing too.
 Show them the ropes and allow them to learn from you.
-You’ll get small scale experience of guiding others so you can hone your processes before going for a clear management role.
+You’ll get the small-scale experience of guiding others so you can hone your processes before going for a clear management role.

-- If you know you are short on management experience put yourself forward for volunteering opportunities that give you the opportunity to manage others.
-For instance there might be the opportunity to oversee specific teams at the event, such as the registration team volunteers or those staffing the exhibition area or break out rooms.
+- keyboard_arrow_right If you know you are short on management experience, put yourself forward for volunteering opportunities that give you the chance to manage others.
+For instance, there might be the opportunity to oversee specific teams at the event, such as the registration team volunteers or those staffing the exhibition area or break out rooms.
 Start small and then look to manage more people as your confidence grows.

-- Consider event planning training, online courses and refreshers.
+- keyboard_arrow_right Consider event planning certification, online courses, and refreshers.
 An interesting medium could be short courses that keep your skills refreshed and learning up to date without the commitment and expense of going to event planner school and getting a qualification.

 First, let’s look at some reasons you may be getting paid less than average.
 Not every event planner role is created equal.

 The earning potential as an event professional is totally dependent on the specific discipline and a multitude of other reasons.

 The Main Factors Impacting Your Event Planner Earnings

 - Event planner type.
 A wedding planning salary, for example, will differ from that of corporate planner.
 Your niche or area of expertise dictates, at least in part, your income potential.